Mental health services for schools in Northern Ireland

-The government have recently announced that they will appoint a Mental Health champion for Northern Ireland, whose remit will include reviewing mental health services across the country.
+The government has recently appointed a mental health champion for Northern Ireland, whose remit will include reviewing mental health services across the country.

-Child and Adolescent Mental Health Services, or CAMHS, are the NHS-run services that assess and treat children with mental health issues.
-CAMHS is available across the UK, and can work with schools to accept referrals.
+Child and Adolescent Mental Health Services, or CAMHS, are the NHS-run services that assess and treat children and young people with mental health issues.
+CAMHS areavailable across the UK, and can work with schools to accept referrals.
 Find out more about how to work with your local CAMHS.

 The fragmentation of mental health services across Northern Ireland impacts CAMHS too.
 There is very little available data on use and outcomes of CAMHS in Northern Ireland, and a report from the Northern Ireland Commissioner for Children & Young People (NICCY) found that there was ‘unequal availability and accessibility of services’ across the country.

 This means that schools will need to have a good understanding of the other support available in their area.

 Other services and how to find them